-The EAAP simulations model the network power transfer capability using system normal constraint equations only.
+The EAAP simulations model network power transfer capability using system normal constraint equations only.
 Detailed information on the preparation of EAAP network constraints can be found in the EAAP guidelines.
-The EAAP currently uses the same constraint equations that are used for ST PASA, see section 2.3.2.6.
+The EAAP currently uses the same constraint equations as ST PASA, see section 2.3.2.6.
 AEMO is investigating whether it is feasible to use the more detailed ESOO constraint set for EAAP modelling in future.
 Any change in methodology will be communicated to stakeholders before it is applied, and highlighted in the EAAP guidelines.